List of monarchs of Aleppo: Artuqid emirs

-Zengi Emirs
+Zengid emirs

-Imad ad-Din Zengi, the new atabeg of Mosul, sent his army to end the troubles.
-He ruled in the name of Seljuq Sultan Mahmud II whose death had led to civil war.
+Imad ad-Din Zengi, the new atabeg of Mosul, sent his army to end the troubles and appointed Turkish general Sawar ibn Aytegin as governor.
+They ruled in the name of Seljuq Sultan Mahmud II whose death had led to civil war.
 Zengi didn't declare his independence and stood by Ghiyath ad-Din Mas'ud. the Seljuq Sultan of Iraq, ruling in his name.
 However, the sultan decided to eliminate Zengi and called upon him to show in his presence.
 Zengi was warned and declined to show thus establishing his independence.